Judy Holliday

-Judy Holliday (born Judith Tuvim, June 21, 1921 – June 7, 1965) was an American actress, comedian and singer.
+Judy Holliday (born Judith Tuvim, June 21, 1921 – June 7, 1965) was an American actress, comedian, and singer.

 She began her career as part of a nightclub act before working in Broadway plays and musicals.
 Her success as Billie Dawn in the 1946 stage production of Born Yesterday led to her being cast in the 1950 film version for which she won an Academy Award for Best Actress and a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
 She was known for her performance on Broadway in the musical Bells Are Ringing, winning a Tony Award for Best Performance by a Leading Actress in a Musical and reprising her role in the 1960 film adaptation.

 In 1952, Holliday was called to testify before the Senate Internal Security Subcommittee to answer claims she was associated with communism.
+Unlike other figures who lost standing, Holliday managed to get through unscathed.
+She continued to act on Broadway and film until her death from breast cancer in 1965.

 Early life

-Holliday was born Judith Tuvim (she took her stage name from yom tovim, which is Hebrew for "holidays") in New York City, the only child of Abe and Helen (née Gollomb) Tuvim.
-Her father was executive director of the foundation for the Jewish National Fund of America (1951–1958), and a political activist who ran unsuccessfully six times between 1919 and 1938 as the Socialist Party candidate for the New York state Legislature.
+Holliday was born Judith Tuvim in Queens, New York, the only child of Abe and Helen Tuvim (née Gollomb).
+She took her stage name from yamim tovim, which is Hebrew for "holidays".
+Her father was executive director of the foundation for the Jewish National Fund of America (1951–1958), and a political activist who ran unsuccessfully six times between 1919 and 1938 as a Socialist Party candidate for the New York State Legislature.
 Her mother taught piano.
 Both were of Russian-Jewish descent.
 Judith grew up in Sunnyside, Queens, New York, and graduated from Julia Richman High School in Manhattan.
 Her first job was as an assistant switchboard operator at the Mercury Theatre, which was administered by Orson Welles and John Houseman.